Settling the Score with Mr. Zoldan

 “And if it’s off?”

-I exhaled slowly.
+I paused.
 “Then we’ve got a different problem.”

-“It means the email’s still sitting on the server,” I continued.
+“It means the email is still sitting on the server,” I continued.
 “Think of it like a transit station, messages pass through it before reaching the machine.
-Our office has its own server.
-End of the hallway, near the restrooms.
+Our office has its own server at the end of the hallway, near the restrooms.
 There’s a recessed niche, you’ll see it.
 Big metal unit, stacked with LEDs, cables everywhere.”

 “I know the one.”